Skip to Content

 4. Heat skillet or griddle to medium-high heat.

-5. Divide dough into 8 pieces and roll out each piece to a circle, about 1/8” thick.
-Avoid using flour to roll out your dough as it will make the flatbreads dry.
-If needed, lightly oil your work surface to prevent the dough from sticking to the surface.
-While using a rolling pin works fine, you can also shape the dough with your hands.
+5. Divide dough into 8 pieces burrito, 12 pieces taco/fajita, and roll out each piece to a circle, about 1/8” thick or thinner.
+Do not use flour to roll out your dough as it will make the tortillas dry.
+If needed, lightly oil your work surface to prevent the dough from sticking to the surface. *The thinner the better for lots of bubbled brown spots!

 6. Once rolled out, drape individually onto hot pan.
-Cook 30-60 second till tortilla releases on its own and golden brown dots start to form on the bottom, flip and cook 30-60 seconds.
-The flatbreads reheat well in the oven or toaster or can be transformed into crackers.
+Cook 30-60 second till tortilla releases on its own and golden brown dots start to form on the bottom, flip and cook 30-60 seconds - this step is just to basically sear each side.
+Then flip back to the first side and drag spatula across to encourage puff (these become the brown spots), flip and repeat.

 Sourdough” Tortillas